alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/connection.md

       </properties>
     </repository>

-So, next the java code is used to lookup the Repository façade.
+So, the java code is used to lookup the Repository façade.

     Repository repository = RepositoryService.getInstance().lookup(RepositoryType.JDBC).newInstance();